Clinical Anatomy

-Clinical Anatomy is a peer-reviewed medical journal that covers anatomy in all its aspects—gross, histologic, developmental, and neurologic—as applied to medical practice.
+Clinical Anatomy is a peer-reviewed medical journal that covers human anatomy in all its aspects—gross, histologic, developmental, and neurologic—as applied to medical practice.
 It is the official publication of the American Association of Clinical Anatomists and the British Association of Clinical Anatomists and published on their behalf by Wiley.

-According to the Journal Citation Reports, the journal has a 2023 impact factor of 2.3.
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 2.3.